abdullabasim/Chatbot-Evaluation/INSTALLATION.md

 ---

-## Docker Compose (optional)
+## Docker Installation (optional)

-If you prefer to run both the API and the evaluator simultaneously in isolated containers, you can use Docker Compose.
+If you prefer to run both the API and the evaluator simultaneously in isolated containers, you can use Docker.

 The `docker-compose.yml` is configured to build directly from the GitHub repository.
 It will automatically duplicate the `.env.example` files into active `.env` files inside the running containers.